-The correctness of UTF8 encoder and decoder was proven in [4] using two semi-decision procedures for equivalence and composition.
-In this paper we show that the composition of UTF8 encoder and decoder can be expressed as a Cartesian ESFT and can be formally analyzed with the one-equality algorithm introduced in this paper.
+The correctness of UTF8 encoder and decoder was proven in [3] using two semi-decision procedures for equivalence and composition.
+In this paper we show that the composition of UTF8 encoder and decoder can be expressed as a Cartesian ESFT and can be formally analyzed with the one-equivalence algorithm introduced in this paper.
 We do the same for three encoders of which the correctness was not proven before: BASE64, BASE32, BASE16.

-Extended Finite Automata (XFA) are introduced in [15] for network packet inspection.
+Extended Finite Automata (XFA) are introduced in [17] for network packet inspection.
 XFAs are a succinct representation of DFAs that use registers and allow programs over the registers.
 ESFAs are orthogonal to XFAs in two ways: 1) XFAs only support finite alphabets; and 2) XFAs aim at representing most DFAs succinctly, while ESFAs only capture the languages that use finite lookahead.
 We have not investigated the application of ESFAs to network packet inspection in detail, but we think that they can help achieving a further level of succinctness.
-History-based finite automata [10] are another extension of DFAs that have been introduced for encoding regular expressions in the context of network intrusion detection systems, they use a single register (bit-vector) to keep track of history.
-The register is used together with the input character to determine when a transition is enabled.
+History-based finite automata [11] are another extension of DFAs that have been introduced for encoding regular expressions in the context of network intrusion detection systems, they use a single register (bitvector) to keep track of history.
+The register is used together with the input character to determine enabledness of transitions.